-(Please see specific application requirements for each program as they vary)
+(Please see specific application requirements for each program as they vary.)

-• Possess an earned Bachelor's degree from an accredited institution.
-Official transcripts must be submitted from each institution attended.

-• Have a minimum undergraduate grade point average of 3.0.

-• Three letters of recommendation attesting to the applicant's capacity and commitment to graduate study.

-• Scores on the Graduate Record Examination, the Graduate Management Aptitude Test, or the Miller Analogies Test, as appropriate to the program, will be required if the undergraduate grade point average was below 3.00 and may be requested in other cases at the discretion of the program director.

-• Programs require a personal statement and/or interview for all applicants or for certain applicants at the discretion of the program director.

-• For international applications, a TOEFL score of 79 on the IBT, 550 on the PBT, 213 on the CBT, and 6.5 on the IELTS or higher is required for applicants.
+- Possess an earned Bachelor's degree from an accredited institution.
+Official transcripts must be submitted from each institution attended - Have a minimum undergraduate grade point average of 3.0. - Three letters of recommendation attesting to the applicant's capacity and commitment to graduate study. - Scores on the Graduate Record Examination, the Graduate Management Aptitude Test or the Miller Analogies Test, as appropriate to the program, may be required if the undergraduate grade point average was below 3.00 and may be requested in other cases at the discretion of the program director. - Programs require a personal statement for all applicants and an interview for certain applicants at the discretion of the program director. - For international applications, a TOEFL score of 90 on the IBT, 550 on the PBT, 213 on the CBT and 6.5 on the IELTS or higher is required for applicants.

-Graduate Admission
+GRADUATE ADMISSION